HadalyVillasclaras/HadalyVillasclaras/README.md

 <br>

-<p>🌼The rest of the time I work and research on the visual arts and design fields.</p>
+<p>🌼 The rest of the time I work and research on the visual arts and design fields.</p>

 <p>👩🏻‍🎓 I hold a BFA and a MFA from University of Málaga(Spain) and a Higher Technical Degree in Software/Web Development.</p>